 Why are these two so relevant in the current times?
-As we have seen all around the news, there’s currently a medical supply shortage all around the world.
+First, as we have seen all around the news, there’s currently a medical supply shortage worldwide.
 The shortage includes protective material for medical staff and the distribution of COVID-19 tests in different countries.

 Number of Routes / Additional Routes

 Another interesting aspect to take into account is the list of new destinations included in the cargo routes.
-For example, Avianca, the Latin American airline, has initiated during Covid-19 a new route within its cargo business line for the first time since 1956 flights to Shanghai, China.
+Thus, for example, Avianca, the Latin American airline, has initiated during Covid-19 a new route within its cargo business line for the first time since 1956 flights to Shanghai, China.